 A donation of \$10 was voted to the Greater Portland Community and War Chest.
-It was announced tha: remembrance contributions to compliment family or friends' special occasions will be accepted to use for special decorations or refreshments for meetings.
+It was announced that remembrance contributions to compliment family or friends' special occasions will be accepted to use for special decorations or refreshments for meetings.
 Articles were brought by members for the Maine General Hospital Donation It was announced that Mrs. Dorothy Wadman will review the book "Earth and High Heaven" for the Board at the next meeting, November 1st, with Mrs. B. James Cohen, Falmouth Street.
-Mrs. Julius Elo-Eighteen were witch presided. present.
+Mrs. Julius Elowitch presided.
+Eighteen were present.
 REMEMBER!